yenyee912/Sistem-Robosot-Race/README.md

 **'mmdrsot' is my ROS package name.
 You may change to yours!!
 ** If you have problem in dynamic configuration (e.g no module named xxx.cfg), you may comment out the code.
 Core functions still work fine.
+** If you find out any script is not working, it can be the executable permission issue.
+Just 'cd' to the location of script and use command: $ chmod a+x <script> name.
 ** just contact me if you still struggled with any problem.
 It can be my bugs.
 You can reach out to be from the package.xml